janakiobillaneni/-Neural-Network-Visualization-Application-development/README.md

  Above are the files we have created in this project.
  **model.h5** is the resnet model we have developed on Human Emotion Detection dataset from Kaggle.
 It is loaded in the **app.py** where we have our code using Flask for the web application.

- The .html files in **templates** folder are used to upload the image and display the output back to the user.
+ The .html files are used to upload the image and display the output back to the user.

- **uploads** folder is the one where all the images uploaded by users are stored.
+ **test** files is the one where all the images uploaded by users are stored.

  We have other files (requirements.txt, runtime.txt, Procfile and Dockerfile) which are used for **runtime purpose** where we have specified all the required libraries for our project and the runtime environment versions.